 7928

 Tudor introduced the ref.
-7928 in 1959, and it was in continuous production for nearly 10 years.
-With the 7928, Tudor brought forth major changes including the introduction of crown guards and a larger case size of 39mm (up from the 37mm case of the 7924).
-Over the production run, we witness several variations in the case and dial, making this the most diverse reference in Tudor’s submariner lineup.
-One constant being Tudor's decision to keep the modified Fleurier cal.
-390 from the previous references.
+7928 in 1959, and it remained in continuous production for nearly a decade.
+With the 7928, Tudor implemented major changes, including the introduction of crown guards and an increased case size of 39mm (up from 37mm on the 7924).
+Over its production run, several case and dial variations emerged, making it the most diverse reference in the Tudor Submariner lineup.
+One constant, however, was the continued use of the modified Fleurier cal.
+390 from earlier references.

-Case - As mentioned earlier, the 7928 was the first Tudor Submariner to have crown guards, which evolved several times over the span of its production.
-A key influence in the design of the case was the French Navy.
-The major issue with the previous reference (7924) was that the large, exposed 8mm crown was constantly getting hit when underwater.
-This resulted in water ingress, thus compromising the integrity of the watch.
-To solve for this, Tudor decided to introduce crown guards and also increased the case size to 39mm, resulting in a more robust, reliable watch.
+Case - As mentioned earlier, the ref.
+7928 was the first Tudor Submariner to feature crown guards, which evolved several times over the course of its production.
+A key influence on the case design was the French Navy.
+One of the main issues with the previous reference (7924) was the large, exposed 8mm crown, which was prone to impact underwater and could lead to water ingress, compromising the watch’s integrity.
+To address this, Tudor introduced crown guards and increased the case size to 39mm, resulting in a more robust and reliable design.
 The caseback was stamped “Original Oyster Case By Rolex Geneva.”

-The first 7928 was fitted with the extremely rare Square Crown Guards, and the general consensus amongst collectors that only 100 or so were made.
-Following the square crown guards, we see the Eagle Beak which was also produced for a very short period.
-The Eagle Beak's guards are much more tapered, terminating in a sharp point.
-After these two rare crown guard variations, Tudor transitioned to Pointed Crown Guards and then finally to Rounded Crown Guards.
+The earliest examples of the ref.
+7928 were fitted with the extremely rare Square Crown Guards, with general consensus among collectors suggesting that only around 100 were produced.
+This was followed by the Eagle Beak variation, also made for a very short period, characterized by more tapered guards that terminate in a sharp point.
+After these two rare configurations, Tudor transitioned to Pointed Crown Guards and ultimately to Rounded Crown Guards.

 From Left to right: Square Crown Guards, Eagle Beak, Pointed Crown Guards and Rounded Crown Guards

-Hands - Early 7928’s were fitted with gilt hands that lasted until 1963, in tandem with the gilt print dial production.
-Then, as Tudor transitions to the silver print dials, we see the introduction of steel hands.
-Over the years we also see the “lollipop” second hand.
-However, there is no general consensus as to when they came out of the factory.
-Please note the hands found on the 7928 are not interchangeable with the 5513 due to difference in mounting post size variations.
+Hands - Early ref.
+7928 examples were fitted with gilt hands through 1963, in line with gilt dial production.
+As Tudor transitioned to silver print dials, steel hands were introduced.
+Over time, we also see the appearance of the “lollipop” seconds hand, though there is no clear consensus on when these left the factory.
+Please note that the hands used on the 7928 are not interchangeable with those of the 5513 due to differences in mounting post sizes.

-Dial - Unlike early submariners produced by Rolex in the '60s, Tudor mainly opted for matte dials.
-One interesting characteristic of this period of matte dials is the satin-like finish they developed.
-In this reference, we also find exclamation, underline dials, and even a glossy dial that was produced for a very brief period in the mid '60s.
+Dial - Unlike early Submariners produced by Rolex in the 1960s, Tudor largely opted for matte dials.
+One notable characteristic of these dials is the satin-like finish they developed over time.
+Within this reference, we also encounter exclamation and underline dials, as well as a short-lived glossy dial produced briefly in the mid-1960s.

-The printed text on the dials remained the same over the years.
-In the upper-half we find the Tudor rose and “Oyster-Prince” immediately below.
-The lower half of the dial has four lines and reads “200m = 660ft” followed by “SUBMARINER” then “ROTOR” and finally, “SELF-WINDING.”
-The upwards curve of “SELF-WINDING” is a collector favorite and has been a design inspiration for modern Tudors.
+The printed text on the dials remained consistent over the years.
+In the upper half, we find the Tudor rose with “Oyster-Prince” immediately below.
+The lower half features four lines: “200m = 660ft,” followed by “SUBMARINER,” then “ROTOR,” and finally “SELF-WINDING.”
+The upward curve of “SELF-WINDING” is a collector favorite and has inspired modern Tudor designs.

 MK1